 I have always been and remain a fan of Clotaire Rapaille‘s method of gaining insight for his clients, but if you are looking for a high tech solution one of the aforementioned will get the job done.

-David Tyler is a creative communicator and voice over talent with 25+ years of experience in the broadcast world of TV and radio.
+David Tyler is a creative communicator and voice over talent with 35+ years of experience in the broadcasting.

 His mantra of ‘Stop Communicating and Start Connecting’ is his counsel to anyone attempting to use media, old or new, broadcast or online.